openfifth/koha-plugin-cla-check_permissions/README.md

 ## Getting Started

-At the time of writing (25th June 2018), the Koha core component of this functionality has been [submitted as a bug](https://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=20968), but not yet merged into the main product.
-Until such a time as this is done, in order to use this plugin, you will need to apply Bug 20968 to your Koha installation.
-This can be done via [git bz](https://wiki.koha-community.org/wiki/Git_bz_configuration)

-Once the patch is applied, download this plugin by downloading the latest release .kpz file from the [releases page](https://github.com/PTFS-Europe/cla-permissions-check-plugin/releases).
+Download this plugin by downloading the latest release .kpz file from the [releases page](https://github.com/PTFS-Europe/cla-permissions-check-plugin/releases).

 The plugin system needs to be turned on by a system administrator.